Bree Van de Kamp: Season 7

 Bree discovers that Andrew has started drinking again, so much so that his husband leaves him.
-She encourages Andrew to go into rehab but is jarred when he decides to make amends by telling Carlos about running over his mother.
+She encourages Andrew to go to rehab but is jarred when he decides to make amends by telling Carlos about running over his mother.
 When Carlos invites Andrew on a camping trip, Bree and Gabrielle fear the worst and follow them.
 Seeing Carlos with a bloody towel and a dirty shovel, Bree blurts out what Andrew did, just before her son enters the cabin.
 Carlos is outraged over this but eventually forgives Andrew.
-However, when Bree comes to thank him for not pressing charges, Carlos coldly tells her he won't forgive her for hiding the truth all these years and that they're no longer friends and that she and Gabby can no longer be friends.
+However, when Bree comes to thank him for not pressing charges, Carlos coldly tells her he won't forgive her for hiding the truth all these years, that they're no longer friends, and that she and Gabby can no longer be friends.
 Bree ends up taking Gabby and her daughters into her house when Gabby leaves Carlos after telling him that she refuses to end her friendship with Bree.
-While the Solis' are staying with Bree she has a run in with Detective Chuck Vance (Jonathan Cake) who was on Wisteria Lane to check on parolee Felicia Tillman.
-Juanita Solis calls the police and tells them that Bree is trying to kill her and Celia (after Carlos tells her Bree's involvement in her grandmother's death).
+While the Solises are staying with Bree, she has a run-in with Detective Chuck Vance (Jonathan Cake), who was on Wisteria Lane to check on parolee Felicia Tillman.
+Juanita Solis calls the police and tells them that Bree is trying to kill her and Celia (after Carlos tells her about Bree's involvement in her grandmother's death).
 Chuck responds to the call at Bree's home and Carlos sorts everything out, explaining that the girls misunderstood what he had told them.
-Chuck leaves and gives Bree his number and the Solis' move out of Bree's and back with Carlos.
+Chuck leaves and gives Bree his number, and the Solises move out of Bree's and back with Carlos.

 Chuck later returns to give Bree his number again after assuming she'd lost it since he hasn't received a call from her.
 Bree then agrees to go out on a date with him that night and when Bree tells this to Renee, Renee runs a background check on Chuck and reveals to Bree that he's still married (though he had filed for divorce a year ago).
 At dinner, Bree confronts Chuck with this information but Chuck retaliates by telling her that he had also run a background check on her, therefore becoming more aware of Bree's past.
-Offended, Bree abruptly ends their date and as Chuck drives her home, Chuck catches a hooker in the street and brings her back to the women's center.
+Offended, Bree abruptly ends their date and as Chuck drives her home, Chuck catches a hooker in the street and brings her back to her women's shelter.
 There, Chuck tells the hooker (who believes that she'll be a hooker forever) that she can turn her life around, pretending to reveal that Bree once was a prostitute and she had turned over a new leaf by going to school and starting a massive catering company.
 Moved by Chuck's sincere words, Bree gives Chuck a second chance and the two agree to go out on another date afterwards.